A site is a website that can be used to share information with others. Organizations can create unlimited sites and

 To create and share a site and content, an ArcGIS Online administrator can configure your ArcGIS Online account with a custom role based on the Publisher role and the following administrative privileges for Groups – Create with update capabilities and Assign Members For more information on the privileges needed to create and share sites and initiatives, see Configure roles and privileges.

 Without the Create with update capabilities privilege, you’ll need to have an administrator activate your site’s core team if you want to collaborate with other members of your ArcGIS Online organization.
 The Assign members privilege is useful for adding members to your core team automatically.
 You can still add members to a core team without this privilege, but you won’t see them appear in your core team until they’ve signed into ArcGIS Hub and accepted your invite.

-By default, every site includes the following two groups to help site creators and collaborators manage the content they want to share.
+By default, every site includes the following two groups to help site creators and team members manage the content they want to share:

 - Content group—An ArcGIS Online group for managing the content you want to share on a site.
 Team members can add items to this group, but only the item's owner can edit them.

 - Core Team group—An ArcGIS Online group for managing the content you want site or initiative team members to edit.
 This group is automatically enabled with the update capability so that members of the group (team members) can edit its items.
 By default, the site is shared to this group so that core team members can make edits.